We believe that everyone should have the opportunity to learn, develop and aspire to live confidently and independently.

 Hear from our students and staff

-Providing up to a five-day provision for learners, dependent on individual needs, our Pathways programme is designed for young people who would benefit from learning within a supported environment.
+Providing a five-day provision for learners, our Pathways programme is designed for young people who would benefit from learning within a supported environment.

 Designed for 16-24 year olds, our Supported Internship programme helps young people with a disability or learning difficulty make their first steps into employment; learning new skills in a friendly and supportive atmosphere, in a way that's tailored to meet their particular needs.